buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the smaller dungeons (those within 5, 6 levels) have only one *heart*, the larger and deeper ones have many more, and each time protected by stronger and more difficult to defeat creatures.

-Treasure is any movable thing of value, hidden or buried, of which no one can prove to be the owner.
-(Italian Civil Code)

 ## But how can magic items exist on Earth?

 The first Patrons have not only destroyed, upset, modified the entire geography of Earth but have also brought new races, creatures, demons, and monsters!